Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Experiment results and discussion

-To verify above conclusion, we compared the results with that of \cite{spasojevic2021pilot}, where the normal and agitation sets were obtained from agitation days only.
+To validate the idea above, we compared the results with that of \cite{spasojevic2021pilot}, where the normal and agitation sets were obtained from agitation days only.
 By setting the selection proportion as 0.4 in RUS, we adjusted the size of our dataset to be the same as that of \cite{spasojevic2021pilot}, as well as the ratio of normal set size to agitation set size.
 We also applied RUS method to our test set ensuring the number of test instances was equal to that of \cite{spasojevic2021pilot} for comparison.
 The AUROC was 0.865 for \cite{spasojevic2021pilot}, while our setting increased the AUROC to 0.880.
-The only difference between two settings was our dataset included a richer diversity of normal behaviours from ``normal'' days, which also showed the above conclusion that both diversity and quantity of dataset were important.
+The only difference between two settings was our dataset included a richer diversity of normal behaviours from ``normal'' days, which also showed the idea that both diversity and quantity of dataset were important.